minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### WIP Resource Packs

-When a map in this section is ready to be moved to the [Resource Packs](http://www.minecraftforum.net/forum/41-resource-packs/) section, report the topic using the Report feature and request it to be moved.
+When a resource pack in this section is ready to be moved to the [Resource Packs](http://www.minecraftforum.net/forum/41-resource-packs/) section, report the topic using the Report feature and request it to be moved.

 ## Skins